 It’s a no-brainer to use eSIMs if you have an unlocked phone, as you can have internet access from the minute you step out of the plane and don’t have to fiddle around with changing physical SIM cards in your phone.

-I used AirAlo and it was a seamless process to set up the eSIM for first-time use, and then to recharge it once I used all my data up very quickly (ha).
+I used AirAlo and it was a seamless process to set up the eSIM for first-time use with my unlocked phone, and then to recharge it once I used all my data up very quickly.
 I now use AirAlo for all my trips, but my husband used Ubigi in Japan and had no issues with them either.

 You can check out AirAlo Japan plans here for comparison.